-The fourth song of the set was “Austere”, which I’m fairly sure was the first song I ever heard by The Joy Formidable.
+The third song of the set was “Austere”, which I’m fairly sure was the first song I ever heard by The Joy Formidable.
 Back then I was immediately struck by the desire to find out whom I was listening to, and later bought the said EP.
 That led to my desire to witness them live, which I’ve now accomplished five times.

 Song six, “Whirring”, could be my favorite song from A Balloon Called Moaning.
 I’ve always been curious to learn more about the ‘invisible friend’ in the lyrics.
 There was hardly time to contemplate this however, as they each went to furious work on the guitars and drums for an extended dive that erupted into a glorious wall of sound, solidifying my opinion.

 As if a tour wasn’t enough, they also released a 10th Anniversary Edition of the EP, with all eight songs also available in Welsh.
 Pretty nifty if you’re fluent in Welsh (I’m not) or just want to try to parse the amazing sounds of the songs with the new lyrics (I’ll try).